Home Articles FAQ Site Map

 8. After the debtor's payment is deposited and clears (meet the debtor at the bank?), the judgment settler prepares and completes a notarized, court-endorsed satisfaction of judgment and then the judgment is marked paid in full.
 The debtor can then get the judgment off their credit report.

-In summary, you have to pay something to settle a judgment, however what you pay satisfies the judgment, and you don't have to talk to the judgment owner.
-The amount of money you will save will be amazing, and the value of not having a judgment outstanding against you is priceless.
+In summary, you have to pay something to settle a judgment, however what you pay satisfies the judgment, and you do not have to talk to the judgment owner.
+The amount of money you will save may be amazing, and the value of not having a judgment outstanding against you is priceless.
 (See our Strategic Judgment Buying article.)

 Go Back To Articles JudgmentBuy.com Home Page